 Fear

-Although males experience all the basic emotions and variations of emotions, socialization has led toward greater acceptance of men expressing anger.6,7 In fact, fear can be seen as a weakness while outward expression of anger is rewarded and seen as powerful.7 If men can’t express true emotions, it directly impacts that man’s mental wellness, even when men try to deny it.
+Although males experience all the basic variations of emotions, socialization has led toward greater acceptance of men expressing anger.6,7 In fact, fear can be seen as a weakness while outward expression of anger is rewarded and seen as powerful.7 If men can’t express true emotions, it directly impacts that man’s mental wellness, even when men try to deny it.
 As fear becomes overwhelming to contain, it comes out in anger.

 Sadness